shoelace-style/shoelace/docs/components/tooltip.md

 ### HTML in Tooltips

 Use the `content` slot to create tooltips with HTML content.
+Tooltips are designed only for text and presentational elements.
+Avoid placing interactive content, such as buttons, links, and form controls, in a tooltip.

 ```html preview
 <sl-tooltip>